| Clinical Use|

 Raltegravir must be used in combination with other antiretroviral medications.

 | Use in Initial vs Subsequent Therapy|

-Current adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services state that the combination of raltegravir plus tenofovir/emtricitabine is a "preferred" regimen for initial treatment of HIV infection, and raltegravir plus abacavir/lamivudine is an "alternative" regimen.
+Current adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services state that the combination of raltegravir plus tenofovir DF/emtricitabine or tenofovir alafenamide/emtricitabine is a "recommended" regimen for initial treatment of HIV infection, and raltegravir plus abacavir/lamivudine is an "other" regimen.

 In initial therapy, a randomized double-blind noninferiority comparison of raltegravir and efavirenz, each in combination with tenofovir + emtricitabine, found similar rates of virologic suppression to <50 copies/mL at 48 weeks: 86% in the raltegravir arm and 82% in the efavirenz group.(2) CD4 increases also were similar in the two groups: 189 cells/µL and 163 cells/µL, respectively.

 In treatment-naive individuals, raltegravir was compared with darunavir + ritonavir and with atazanavir + ritonavir; each was given in combination with tenofovir/emtricitabine.
 At week 96 (the primary endpoint), by intention to treat (snapshot) analysis, the rate of virologic suppression to <50 copies/mL was 80% in the raltegravir group, 73% in the darunavir + ritonavir group, and 63% in the atazanavir + ritonavir group; the difference with each comparator was statistically significant.
 The differences in efficacy were driven primarily by higher rates of adverse effects in the comparator groups.
 Mean increases in CD4 cell counts were similar in all treatment groups.(3)